Support Us

 Ways to take care of yourself

-Express your feelings in a tangible way: This can be done in many ways, depending on your creativity or usual means of expression.
-You can write about your loss in a journal, or send a private note to the person you’ve lost.
-You can make a scrapbook, photo album or create an online memorial celebrating that person’s life.
-You can also get involved in an organization or philanthropy that was meaningful to them, or make a donation in their name.
+Tangibly express your feelings: This can be done in many ways, depending on your creativity or usual means of expression.
+You can write about your loss in a journal or send a private note to the person you’ve lost.
+You can create a scrapbook, photo album, or set up an online memorial to celebrate that person’s life.
+You can also get involved in an organization or philanthropy that was meaningful to them, or donate in their name.

-Be physically healthy: Your mind and body are connected, and physical health helps with the emotional healing process.
+Be physically healthy: Your mind and body are interconnected, and physical health supports the emotional healing process.
 It’s natural to feel lethargic or low energy, but if you’re able to take a walk or a run, it will promote the process.
-Combat your fatigue with an appropriate amount of sleep, and choose foods that provide you not just with comfort but energy.
+Combat your fatigue with an appropriate amount of sleep, and choose foods that provide you not just with comfort but also with energy.

 About Post Author